 She would go on to say that she really didn’t struggle with hunger at all after the first few days transition.
 She made it for 30 days and started to transition back to some of the no-no food groups (grains, dairy) as Easter approached.

-Some of you might recognize the cute girls in the photo from Chicago – they’re our sidekicks in the Kids Cook Real Food eCourse, and this picture is from the celebration dinner that the kids cooked.
+Some of you might recognize the cute girls in the photo from Chicago – they’re our sidekicks in the video cooking lessons inside the Kids Cook Real Food eCourse, and this picture is from the celebration dinner that the kids cooked.
 It was NOT Whole30 approved, but was 100% real food!

 I interviewed Cherie after it was all over: